gvwilson/thirdbit/src/fiction/iffy/index.md

 Angles and vectors and trajectories painted crisp colored lines across wireframe renderings of the ship and the pier.*

+*/ the railgun RTHFG1343 had been subverted by a virus of unknown origin*

 */ the drone RTHDR172 was banking to attack*

-*/ the railgun RTHFG1343 was fully operational*

 */ the other drone RTHDR206's impact had knocked RTHFG1343 out of position by 1.7 meters*